 - These reports will be available in the TBR Webgrants systems once the grant has been accepted and the funding cycle begins.
 The reports are used as status updates based on the stated goals in the proposal.

 When filling out the budget, how specific should line items be?

 - Be as specific as possible.
-If travel will be for a specific conference, include that conference (name and dates, etc.).
+If travel will be for a specific conference, include all relevant information about that conference (name and dates, etc.).
 However, if ordering food, the location and menu of where the meal will be purchased is not necessary.
 The line item budget should include uses of the funds.
 Examples: “Travel for 5 by van to X conference - $5,000” or “One meal per month for ten months - $500 each or $5,000.”

 Post Award FAQ

 What kinds of revisions need to be reported to TBR?